Generic Name: benazepril and hydrochlorothiazide (Oral route)

 ben-AZ-e-pril hye-droe-KLOR-ide, hye-droe-klor-oh-THYE-a-zide

-When pregnancy is detected, discontinue benazepril hydrochloride/hydrochlorothiazide as soon as possible.
+Discontinue benazepril hydrochloride/hydrochlorothiazide as soon as possible upon awareness of a pregnancy.
 Drugs that act directly on the renin-angiotensin system can cause injury and death to the developing fetus .

 Commonly used brand name(s)